 Enjoying the Whitsundays

-The Whitsundays provides some excellent recreational opportunities including boating, snorkelling, diving and fishing.
-There are some important things to consider when planning and enjoying your trip.
+The Whitsundays provides excellent recreational opportunities including boating, snorkelling and fishing.
+Here are some important things to consider when planning and enjoying your trip.

 Boating in the Whitsundays

-Before heading out in a boat always refer to your local tide times as the tidal range in the area is very large.
-Remember that the tides at the Gloucester group are approximately 30 minutes ahead of Airlie Beach and Shute Harbour.
+Before heading out in a boat, refer to your local tide times as there's a large tidal variation in the area.
+Remember that the tides at the Gloucester group are approximately 30 minutes to an hour ahead of Airlie Beach and Shute Harbour.

-Be aware of tide times when accessing the public boat ramps located at Shute Harbour, Airlie Beach, Abel Point, Altman Avenue, Dingo Beach, Proserpine River and Wilsons Beach.
-Make sure you are also aware of Responsible Reef Practices for boating while out on the water.
+Be aware of tide times when accessing the public boat ramps located at Shute Harbour, Airlie Beach, Abell Point, Altman Avenue, Dingo Beach, Proserpine River and Wilsons Beach.
+Make sure you are also aware of responsible Reef practices for boating and yachting while out on the water.